Skip to main content

 McClure is professor and chair of physical therapy at Arcadia University, in Glennsdale, Pennsylvania, and an author of over 70 peer-reviewed publications and several book chapters.
 McClure's research has included laboratory and clinical studies related to spinal biomechanics, scapular dysfunction, rotator cuff disorders and shoulder functional performance testing.
 He has chaired the Research Committee of the Academy of Orthopaedic Physical Therapy, and was an invited expert reviewer for systematic reviews related to the rotator cuff for the American Academy of Orthopaedic Surgeons and the Agency for Healthcare Research and Quality.

-Registrations for APTA CSM will open in September; you can reserve lodging now.
+Register for APTA CSM now.
 The APTA Leadership Congress is an invited in-person event, but the Maley lecture will be recorded and made available to all APTA members.

 You Might Also Like...